Dough: Types of dough

-Laminated dough such as mille-feuille and puff pastry where a prepared flour dough is folded over fat (usually butter) and rolled out.
+Laminated dough such as mille-feuille and puff pastry are flour-based doughs folded over fat to create layers and rolled out.
 The folding and rolling process can be repeated to create very thin layers of dough and butter to create the puff pastry.
 There are many different techniques to create laminated doughs and some like paratha are relatively simple while others like mille-feuille are more laborious.
 Most laminated doughs are leavened only by the steam created by the folding process.
-Danish pastry and croissant are sometimes considered a separate class of dough because they are made from laminated dough that is leavened with yeast.
+Croissants, however, are made with yeast.

-Choux pastry is a steam-leavened dough used for some types of sweet pastries, notably cream puffs, eclairs, tulumba and churros.
-Unlike most other pastry doughs, the ingredients for the dough are cooked on the stovetop before the dough is baked until achieving the consistency of a thick paste.
+Choux pastry is a steam-leavened dough used for some types of sweet pastries, notably cream puffs, eclairs, some homemade funnel cakes, tulumba and churros.
+Unlike most other pastry doughs, the ingredients for the dough are cooked on the stove top before the dough is baked until achieving the consistency of a thick paste.
 Choux means cabbage in French.
-It's thought that the name comes from the shape of the cream puffs made with choux paste.
+It is thought that the name comes from the shape of the cream puffs made with choux paste.

+Gluten gives dough structure and texture.
+Gluten-free or low-gluten doughs may need additional considerations.
+Gluten free doughs like rice noodles and Japanese harusame noodles depend on the gelatinization of starch for structure.